You are here

 What is Interlibrary Loan?

 Interlibrary Loan (ILL) is an agreement between libraries throughout the United States to share materials by borrowing and lending to each other.
-If our library does not own a specific item, we can try to borrow it for you.
+If our library does not own a specific item, we can try to borrow it for you if it is not available in the SWAN consortium.

 - Request materials from other libraries using the Title Request Form

 Loan periods must be observed by the patron.
-A nonrefundable $20 service charge will be added to items more than 14 days overdue.
+Cost of the item may be billed for items more than 14 days overdue.
 Standard overdue fines also will apply.
-Abuse of ILL policies will result in the suspension of ILL borrowing privileges.
+Abuse of ILL policies can result in the suspension of ILL borrowing privileges.

 What if I need help with my Interlibrary Loan (ILL)?